montagao/montagao.github.io/blog/315/index.md

 I remember always hating gym class.

 In elementary school I was the slightly chubby kid with glasses that people picked last whenever we played softball.
-In middle school I started to fit myself into the "guy who only reads books and plays videogames" box and was content with fitting there, for the time being.
+In middle school I started to fit myself into the "guy who only reads books and plays video games" box and was content with fitting there, for the time being.
 In high school, the highest mark I got in a PE class was a project for the sex ed. portion of the curriculum, which involved making colorful brochures about STDs.

 The most exercise I used to get was when my dad would force me to a do a push up for every minute of screen time I wanted on the computer [[^2]], or make me shovel snow in the winter.